 Teams Managed – Everton, Manchester United, Sunderland & West Ham United

-Moyes succeeded Walter Smith as manager at Everton in March 2002.
-He took over the Merseyside club when they were above the relegation zone on goal difference and led them to safety with a 15th place position.
+Current West Ham manager David Moyes is the most experienced Premier League manager on this list, having managed 636 English top-flight matches.
+He became Everton’s manager in 2002, when they were just above the relegation zone on goal difference and led them to safety with a 15th place position.
 Moyes established the Toffees in the top seven of the Premier League from 2006/07 onwards and led the side to UEFA Europa League qualification on three occasions.

-He was then appointed manager of Man Utd prior to the 2013/14 campaign33 but was relieved of his duties in April of that season.
+Moyes was then appointed manager of Man Utd prior to the 2013/14 campaign but was relieved of his duties in April of that season.
 He also managed Sunderland and West Ham(caretaker manager) before being appointed as West Ham manager in 2019.
-West Ham are playing brilliant football under Moyes.
-They finished last season in 6th place, earning qualification to Europe.
+David Moyes has managed the club fairly well and has secured back-to-back European football for the Hammers.

 8. Frank Lampard [41.11%] [P – 90, W – 37]